A specimen cab mounted on the Space Biosciences division’s 1.22-meter radius centrifuge with centrifuge in motion in N239A.

 Death Valley, California

 NASA Opportunity had driven 62.5 meters 205 feet that sol, southward away from an outcrop called Penrhyn, which the rover had been examining for a few sols, and toward a crater called Adventure.
-This is a vertical projection.
+This is a cylindrical projection.

-Opportunity Surroundings After Backwards Drive, Sol 1850 Vertical
+Opportunity Surroundings After Backwards Drive, Sol 1850